JohnKoplimae/Oracle-SQL/README.md

 # Oracle-SQL
-Oracle SQL code used for practice.
-Creating tables and retrieving data.
+Oracle SQL code used for creating tables and retrieving data.